MorganConrad/serviceworkers/03_fetch/README.md

 See SW_03.js

-There are many many fetching strategies.
-Here we provide examples of
+There are many fetching strategies, see below for a few.

+This example is setup for cacheFirst, but, for illustration purposes, more.html and MagnusCarlsen are _not pre-cached_, so they will always require one network access.

 ### cacheFirstThenNetwork()